 Relevant areas of study or employment include but are not limited to medicine, dentistry, veterinary science, nursing, ancillary therapies, librarianship, biomedical basic science, computer science, information science, business and information technology.
 Those with non-healthcare educational backgrounds are expected to have worked in healthcare for a number of years.
 Preferred skills include demonstrated abilities at leadership and in organizational-level thinking.

 The Application Process

-Applications for the class entering in 2017 will be accepted beginning in late August and are made available online through Johns Hopkins School of Medicine ApplyYourself web site.
+Applications for the class entering in 2018 will be accepted starting in September 2017.
+The application is made available online through Johns Hopkins School of Medicine ApplyYourself web site.
 Please note that paper applications are no longer accepted.
-The supporting documents listed below must be received by the SOM admissions office by February 7, 2017, Office of Graduate Student Affairs, Johns Hopkins University School of Medicine, 1830 E. Monument Street, Suite 620, Baltimore, MD 21287.
+The supporting documents listed below must be received by the SOM admissions office by February 7, 2018, Office of Graduate Student Affairs, Johns Hopkins University School of Medicine, 1830 E. Monument Street, Suite 620, Baltimore, MD 21287.
 Applications will not be reviewed until they are complete and we have all supporting letters and documentation.

 Required documents for application include:

 - Curriculum vitae